WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/Tooltips/ReadMe.txt

 // Set a unique ID for the Tooltip AccDC Object, which can be referenced through $A.reg['uniqueId']
 id: 'uniqueId',

-// Set the screen reader accessible boundary text values
+// Set the role name for the container
-role: 'Tooltip',
+role: 'tooltip',
-accStart: 'Start',
-accEnd: 'End',

 // Set the triggering element using a DOM node or a CSS Selector
 trigger: '#tooltipTrigger1',

+// Set an optional time delay in milliseconds
+wait: 1500,

 // Specify that literal content is to be rendered
 // (Only if pulling content from within the same page, remove otherwise)